MaetrixTraey/code-unza25-csc4792-project_team_6-repository-for-Project-Team-6/README.md

 **Key Insight:** The most valuable result from the Random Forest model was its feature importances, which gave us a data-driven list of the sections most characteristic of a high-quality article.
 Our final evaluation analysis compared the prevalence of these top sections and identified a clear "content gap."
 Sections like *histori* (history), *recept* (reception), *legaci* (legacy), and *background* were found to be significantly more common in Featured articles than in Zambian articles.

 ---
+### 6.2.
+Deployment Plan
+The insights from this project can be deployed in several ways to assist Zambian Wikipedians:

+1. **Static Content-Gap Report (Checklist):**
+   The most immediate and simple deployment is to publish the final "Recommended Sections" table from our evaluation phase.
+This table can be shared on the Zambia WikiProject page as a static report or a checklist.
+Editors can use this list as a guide when creating new articles or improving existing ones, by ensuring they consider adding the sections with the largest "Prevalence Gap."